-A recent study published in JAMA Dermatology provided cold, hard evidence to what most board certified dermatologists had suspected for a long time: PAs (aka Physician Assistants) perform more biopsies and miss more skin cancers, including the deadliest form of skin cancer melanoma.
-JAMA Dermatology reported that “compared with dermatologists, PAs performed more skin biopsies per case of skin cancer diagnosed and diagnosed fewer melanomas in situ, suggesting that the diagnostic accuracy of PAs may be lower than that of dermatologists.”Read More
+Most board certified dermatologists have suspected for a long time that PAs perform more biopsies and miss more skin cancers, including the deadliest form of skin cancer, but a new study in JAMA Dermatology confirmed this suspicion.
+The study showed that “compared with dermatologists, PAs performed more skin biopsies per case of skin cancer diagnosed and diagnosed fewer melanomas in situ, suggesting that the diagnostic accuracy of PAs may be lower than that of dermatologists.”Read More